London Town (1946 film): Production

 The critical and financial failure of the extravagant film, Britain's first major Technicolor musical, is part of British film legend.
 Financed by the Rank Organisation at a time of rationing and shortages of materials in the period immediately after World War II, it was filmed in the shell of "Sound City Shepperton", which had been made available as a film studio after being requisitioned during the war as a factory for aircraft parts.
-(The studio was later renamed Shepperton Studios and is still used for film production.)
+(The studio was later renamed Shepperton Studios and is still used for film production).

-Musical hall performer Field had cheered up wartime London audiences with his hugely successful stage variety shows, including Strike a New Note (1943), Strike it Again (1944), and Piccadilly Hayride (1946), so he seemed a natural for the lead.
+Music Hall performer Field had cheered up wartime London audiences with his hugely successful stage variety shows, including Strike a New Note (1943), Strike it Again (1944), and Piccadilly Hayride (1946), so he seemed a natural for the lead.
 As he was of the opinion that no British director was capable of making a good musical, he insisted on having an American at the helm, and the task fell to Wesley Ruggles, who produced as well.

 Given that Ruggles had no experience with the genre – his best-known films at that point were the Academy Award-winning Western epic Cimarron (1931) and the Mae West comedy I'm No Angel (1933), both more than a decade old – and his Hollywood career was on a downslide, he was an odd choice indeed.

+Val Guest said he did not write the script but he "did a script of all Sid's stuff" because they had worked together on stage.

 J. Arthur Rank spent large sums of money for American songwriters (Jimmy Van Heusen and Johnny Burke), musicians (Ted Heath and his orchestra), and costumes by the legendary designer Orry-Kelly, while at the same time re-equipping the studio from the ground up.
 He was confident that box-office business was booming at the time and that demand for a flashy musical entertainment would be such that he would make a healthy profit, so his financial controls were slack.

 Kay Kendall was promoted as England's answer to Lana Turner.
 "Nobody had ever heard of me but they called me a star", she later recalled.
 "I opened bazaars, signed autographs, went to premieres, did everything a star was supposed to do.
 My photograph was on magazine covers and front pages of newspapers.
 And all before we'd ever finished the picture."

+Guest said "Wes Ruggles needed somebody firm on top of him and he didn’t have anybody.
+I think they were overawed by his “weight” [gravitas] because his biography read like movie history.
+It just didn’t hang together, it was a very bad script".
+He added, "I spent quite a lot of time down there trying to hot things up, it was heart-breaking.
+Sid was also doing a show at the same time, and was having slight drinking problems – not a lot...
+Wes was sober during shooting yes, absolutely paralytic at night."